remilebeau/simulation/README.md

-# Cash Flow Simulator
+# Simulation

-A Monte Carlo simulation that uses a triangular distribution of daily cash flow to forecast annual cash flow.

-Upcoming features:
+A web app that features the following business analytics tools:

+- Monte Carlo simulation for production planning
+- Demand forecasting using a triangular distribution
-- Add option to use truncated normal distribution
+- Demand forecasting using a truncated normal distribution
+- Demand forecasting using a uniform distribution

 Created with: